 Port Order - Maps in the order it appears in the file to the corresponding port number.

 Block Name - Maps by variable name to the corresponding root inport with the matching block name.

 Signal Name - Maps by variable name to the corresponding root inport with the matching signal name.

 Block Path - Maps by the BlockPath parameter to the corresponding root inport with the matching block path.

 Earlier in this example, you saved input data to variables of the same name as the harness signals Throttle and Brake, and added input ports with names matching the variables.
 Given the set of conditions for the input data and the model input ports, the best choice for a mapping criteria is Block Name.
 Using this criteria, Simulink tries try to match input data variable names to the names of the input ports.
 To select this option:

 Click the Options button and select Update Model.
 This verifies the mapping.

 When compiling the data, Simulink evaluates inports against the following criteria to determine compatibility issues.
 The status of this compatibility is reflected by the table colors green, orange, or red.
 Warnings and errors are flagged with diagnostic messages.
 If the Options > Update Model option is not selected, Root Inport Mapper determines the compatibility status by evaluating these block parameters and assigned signals:

 Dimensions - Signal dimensions vs port dimensions

 With the changes applied you can now simulate the model and view the results.
-Click the Play button on the model.
+Run the model.
 To view the results of the simulation, double-click the Scope Block PlotResults.